About Us Contact Shop

 8. Start a Dinner and Movie Club

 Pick out a movie and either make a really good meal to enjoy before or while watching it, or make a full dinner that works with the theme of the story.
 So for instance, if the movie takes place in Italy, make dishes from that region.
-Or if it takes place in a fantasy world, make recipes you think those character would like.
+Or if it takes place in a fantasy world, make recipes you think those characters would like.

 9. Recreate That Childhood Sleepover Energy